 But really, this means you shouldn’t plan to post the same thing on every single channel, which also means your company might not belong on every single social media site.
 Remember when I mentioned knowing your audience?
 Now that you’ve met them, where do they live on social media?
 Did you create content curated to them?
 How are the existing traffic and engagement reports coming along?
 I know it seems overwhelming, but there’s a lot to consider when choosing the right channels for your brand.
 Once you’re ready, pick your channels.

 7. Leverage influencers

-We now live in a time where influencers can literally take your brand from 0 to 100.
+We now live in a time when influencers can literally take your brand from 0 to 100.
 How many of you have been influenced by some sort of celebrity to purchase something?
 I’m guilty, I admit it!
 To be fair, consumers find it way more personal to get feedback about a product from an influencer who engages with their followers.
 It’s someone they trust.
 They want an honest opinion over a traditional ad that always says how amazing that brand’s product is.
 Start researching top influencers in your brand’s niche and try partnering with them.
 If you want to boost your reach, engagements, or even your brand in general, there’s probably no better way than this.

 8. Monitor your accounts daily

 Last but definitely not least, always monitor your social media accounts.
 It’s always a great feeling to see praise from your followers but unfortunately, that won’t always be the case.
 Sometimes you’ll receive negative feedback on your channels.
 It’s important to publicly reply with the best customer service so that your followers (who could also be potential customers) are aware of how quickly you’re able to handle the situation.